MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Test and verify the refactored code.
 1. Commit changes and close issues.

-> **NOTE**: To save time during this training exercise, you resolve a group of issues and push updates in a single commit.
-Processing issues in batches isn't a recommended best practice.
-Microsoft and GitHub recommend resolving each issue individually with separate commits.
-Resolving issues individually provides better traceability, easier code reviews, and safer rollback options if problems arise.

 ### Import the ContosoShopEasy repository

 GitHub Importer allows you to create a copy of an existing repository in your own GitHub account, giving you full control over the imported copy.
 Although GitHub Importer doesn't migrate Issues, PRs, or Discussions, it does import GitHub Actions workflows.
 The repository that you import includes a GitHub Actions workflow that creates issues associated with the codebase.